1. Support and enforce your employee's reporting and adherence to the leave process.

 For leaves not covered under the STD and PFL policies, please use the Pay Information and Designation of Pay Form provided by your employee to help ensure time is accurately recorded, per company policy and your employee's requests.

 See FAQ's for company pay policies you need to follow.
-The time coding job aid will be useful to you for STD and PFL involved leaves as well as the timekeeper reference checklist for all other leaves.
+The time coding job aid will be useful to you for STD and PFL involved leaves.